animehunter123/copypasta2/README.md

 # Todo

-* need meteorjs reactivity instead of vanilla js
+* need meteorjs reactivity instead of vanilla js (i opted for non mongo for file uploads because its just easier to pull it from the container)
 * make bash script for node ./server.js
 * need 14 day autodelete
 * need autofocus on uploadmodal, as well as initialpageload, then autofocus on modaltext area, then on CLOSE focus back to upload button for keyboard nativity